 Note: There were insufficient samples to model monthly impacts of proposed size limits for headboats; headboat catch effort file for 2014 is not available.
 MRIP landings for Monroe County are not included for charter and private modes because these have been assigned to the South Atlantic Council, consistent with SEDAR 37 (2014) decisions.

 Sources: Headboat CRNF file (mean 2011-2013), MRIP Catch-Effort Files (mean 2012-2014).

-Alternative 4 increases the minimum size limit to 16 inches FL.
+Preferred Alternative 4 increases the minimum size limit to 16 inches FL.
+At the time of this writing, this was the preferred minimum size limit selected by the South Atlantic Fishery Management Council for the east Florida/Florida Keys hogfish stock.
+Selecting this preferred alternative would therefore provide a consistent minimum size limit for hogfish through the Florida coastline.
 This size limit is projected to reduce the recreational harvest rate by 46% (Table 2.4.5).
-This size limit is very close to the size at which 50% of the hogfish have transitioned to males, meaning that most of the hogfish caught above this size limit would be males.
-For protogynous stocks such as hogfish, disproportionate fishing on males increases the possibility of reduced fertilization rates.
-There is a general lack of information on the importance of sperm limitation for this hogfish (Brooks et al. 2008).
-However, the stock SSB is currently well above the SSB{MSY} threshold under all proxies for MSY, which suggests that sperm limitation is not a constraining factor.
+It is very close to the size at which 50% of the hogfish have transitioned to males (16.8 inches FL, McBride et al., 2008), meaning that most of the hogfish caught above this size limit would be males.
+Therefore, this size limit would protect most mature females.
+For protogynous stocks such as hogfish, disproportionate fishing on males may increase the possibility of reduced fertilization rates, but there is a general lack of information on the importance of sperm limitation for this hogfish (Brooks et al. 2008).
+However, the stock SSB is currently well above the SSBMSY threshold under all proxies for MSY, which suggests that sperm limitation is not a constraining factor.
 This size limit would further extend the season and decrease the likelihood of an ACL closure.